binfalse/docker-auto-update/README.md

     aptitude install bf-docker-tools

+Afterwards, configure `/etc/default/docker-updater` and at least set `ENABLED=1`.
-and you'll always stay up-to-date with bug fixes and new features :)
+This way, you'll always stay up-to-date with bug fixes and new features :)

 ## Licence